A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

 This constraint ensures that

-In other words, if there is a guard that sees $w$, then the corresponding variable $\const{w}$ must be set to $0$.
+In other words, if there is a guard that sees $w$, then the corresponding variable $\const{w}$ must be set to~$0$.

-The solution to the normal IP and to the big IP yield naturally a set of guards ($G = \{ c\in C : \const{c} = 1 $) and a set of unseen witnesses ($U = \{ w\in W : \const{w} = 1 $).
+The solution to the normal IP and to the big IP yields naturally a set of guards ($G = \{ c\in C : \const{c} = 1 $) and a set of unseen witnesses ($U = \{ w\in W : \const{w} = 1 $).
 Reversely, if we have given a set of guards and unseen witnesses, this gives a feasible solution to the normal IP and to the big IP.

-\paragraph{IP Protocol.} Let us first describe the \emph{normal IP protocol}.
+\paragraph*{IP Protocol.} Let us first describe the \emph{normal IP protocol}.
 We will always use the normal IP.
 Let us denote by $G$ the set of guards returned by the normal IP.
 (If there are faces or vertices that are not seen by the guards~$G$, we may add some of them to the critical-witness set, see Section~\ref{sub:CriticalWitnesses}.)
 If~$G$ contains only vertex-guards and we checked that $G$ sees the entire polygon, then the algorithm reports~$G$ as the optimal solution.
 If either~$G$ or the unseen witnesses contain at least one splittable face, we split that face and continue with the next iteration.
 If none of the above happens, we run the big IP.
 Again, we check for the same set of events.
 In case that again none of the events above happen, the algorithm updates our estimate granularity~$\lambda$.

 In practice, it seems that using the big IP rather slows down the running time.
-Although, we may subdivide the ``wrong faces'' too many times, it seems not to happen ever.
+Although we may subdivide the ``wrong faces'' too many times, it seems not too often.
 Even worse, running the big IP seems to only prevent us from progressing faster.
 We define the \emph{simple IP protocol} as follows.
-Only run the normal IP and split all the faces that are selected as unssen face-witnesses or face-guards, according to Section~\ref{sub:splits}.
+Only run the normal IP and split all the faces that are selected as unseen face-witnesses or face-guards, according to Section~\ref{sub:splits}.
 Repeat with the new arrangement.